reshmabidikar/slate/source/includes/_account.md

 **Returns**

-Returns a blocking stage object
+Returns a blocking state object

 ## Retrieve bundles for account